-Randy E. Barnett is a lawyer and legal theorist, and a Senior Fellow of the Cato Institute and the Goldwater Institute.
-He also teaches constitutional law and contracts at Georgetown University Law Center.
-He was awarded a Fellowship in Constitutional Studies by the John Simon Guggenheim Memorial Foundation in 2008.
+Randy E. Barnett is a lawyer and legal theorist, and a Senior Fellow of the Cato Institute.
+He is the Carmack Waterhouse Professor of Legal Theory at Georgetown University.

 Barnett writes about the libertarian theory of law and contract theory, constitutional law, and jurisprudence and is especially interested in the history and original meaning of the Second and Ninth Amendments to the United States Constitution.
 He fleshes out his argument for an originalist theory of constitutional interpretation in his book, Restoring the Lost Constitution, in which he advocates constitutional construction based on a presumption of liberty, instead of popular sovereignty.